THE GARRETT B. SMITH FOUNDATION

-Annual Newsletter
+Annual Letter

 Dear Friends,

 Heidi and I are extremely proud of the accomplishments of the Garrett B. Smith Foundation.
 Our efforts remain a labor of love for our son and his memory.
-Although Garrett’s been gone for more than 25 years, his words still brighten our every day: “Sun’s up - time to play!”
+Although we recently observed the thirtieth anniversary of Garrett’s passing, his words still brighten our every day:

 Thank you,